Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Genetic Algorithm Optimization

-For simplicity and ease of manufacturing, we chose $I_j^\varphi=[1,1,1]$, and find optimized angular lengths of $\varphi_j=[1.367,1.101,0.592]$.
-Having removed the leading-order azimuthal errors of degrees $m=\left(3,5,7\right)$, the first three leading-order error terms in the desired field now exist in the axial field \eqref{eq.bxbiasgen}, and are given by
+For simplicity and ease of manufacturing, we choose $I_j^\varphi=[1,1,1]$, and find optimized angular lengths of $\varphi_j=[1.367,1.101,0.592]$ to remove the leading-order azimuthal variations of degrees $m=\left(3,5,7\right)$.
+The angular lengths are calculated in $0.70$~ms using the \texttt{FindRoot[]} function in \textsc{Mathematica}.